Updated on: 09-11-2021 by WEB-ROI

 Having an accessible website improves the online experience of all users.

 Many governments (Ontario included) have laws in place that require digital accessibility.
 When a website is not compliant to these laws a business can run into legal consequences.
-Taking the time to make your website WCAG complaint will ensure your business is following the legal guidelines set out by the government in the AODA.
+Taking the time to make your website WCAG complaint will ensure your business is following the legal guidelines set out by the government in the AODA

 Whether you have 50 or more employees or simply want to make your website accessible for all we have the solution for you.
-To learn more about our AODA solution contact us at [email protected]
+To learn more about our AODA solution contact us atWEB ROI today!

 With a high-traffic website designed to convert quality leads into paying customers you can shift your focus to other areas of your business (or reclaim some much-needed personal time).

-Stop driving in circles.
-Choose digital marketing services guaranteed to get you to the finish line.
+Stop running in circles.
+Choose digital marketing services that are guaranteed to get you results.
 With an award-winning website design company like WEB ROI at your side, it won't take long to achieve your goals.